OctopusDeploy/docs/docs/packaging-applications/build-servers/bamboo.md

 For this reason it is recommended that the promote release task not be used as part of either a Bamboo build or deployment plan.

-### Octopus Command Line Tool Failed to Run in Linux
+### Octopus command line tool failed to run in Linux

 The Octopus Command Line tool packages for Linux are relatively self contained, but depending on your Linux distribution you may need to install some additional dependencies for the command line tool to run.